-There's no shortage of pretty lingerie on the rails at this time of year, and many men like to treat the ladies in their lives to something special this Valentine's Day.
+There's no shortage of pretty lingerie on the rails at this time of year, and many men like to treat the ladies in their lives to something special for Christmas.
 We know lots of guys have got it sorted; they know what size their woman wears, her favourite brands, and the colours and shapes that will fit and flatter her.
 But there are still a few clueless boyfriends, husbands, and partners out there who just don't know where to start.
 It's our aim to make sure no woman unwraps a tacky red lace and satin set, peekaboo bra, or tie-side thong unless she wants to.
-Men, step forward and take note of our handy guide to buying the right lingerie for a very lucky lady on 14 Feb.
+So step forward and take note of our handy guide to buying the right lingerie for a very lucky lady.

 1. Find Out Her Size